marcgg/marcgg.github.com/_posts/2013-11-12-peak-productivity.md

 ### Measuring work hours

-I personnally think that measuring hours doesn't help producing value.
+I personally think that measuring hours doesn't help producing value.
 You just know that your employees were here, but they could be reading Facebook all day.
 Still this is the oldest and easiest form of management so it's not surprising that it's the way it is in most places.